ibbles/StrictAliasing/README.md

 type_.
 And we never access the float through the `uint32_t*`.
 Instead we _replace_ the `float` with an `uint32_t` with the `*i = 1u` line.
 The type of the memory pointed to by the two pointers now changes from `float` to `uint32_t`.
-I read through `f` at this point would be a violation of the strict aliasing rule, but we don't do that.
+A read through `f` at this point would be a violation of the strict aliasing rule, but we don't do that.
 We read through `i`, which is a pointer of the correct type.

-A more recent bug report of this kind that I could find is [Bug 29286](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=29286).
+Another bug report of this kind that I could find is [GCC bug 29286](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=29286).
 It talks about using placement new instead of malloc'ed memory and assignments to change the type of a memory location.
 Especially interesting is [Comment 15](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=29286#c15) and a few comments forward.

 The comment says that we can change the type of any memory location in this way, not just memory allocated on the free store.